Melmoth the Wanderer: Reception

 Honoré de Balzac wrote a follow-up story (Melmoth Reconciled) and considered Maturin's novel worthy of a place among Molière's Dom Juan, Goethe's Faust and Lord Byron's Manfred as one of the supreme icons of modern European literature.

 Oscar Wilde, during his travels after release from prison, called himself Sebastian Melmoth, deriving this pseudonym from the title character in his great-uncle's novel and from Saint Sebastian.

 The historian of English literature Walter Raleigh, in his book The English Novel (1905), stated "in Frankenstein and Melmoth the Wanderer, the Romantic orgy reached its height".
 The novel was described by H. P. Lovecraft as "an enormous stride in the evolution of the horror-tale", and Maurice Richardson also wrote an essay for Lilliput magazine praising Melmoth.
 Melmoth the Wanderer was cited by Karl Edward Wagner as one of the 13 best supernatural horror novels.
 Thomas M. Disch placed Melmoth the Wanderer at number four in his list of classic fantasy stories.
 Devendra P. Varma described Melmoth the Wanderer as "the crowning achievement of the Gothic Romance".
 Michael Moorcock has described Melmoth the Wanderer as "one of my favourites".

 The literary critic John Strachan notes the fact that much of the novel is set in contemporary Ireland and Spain is not surprising, considering the extent to which both countries haunted Maturin's imagination.
 Ireland, despite its adherence to Catholicism, at least had the perceived "benefit of the Union and the blessings of a free or mixed government to prevent it sliding into tyranny and oppression", whereas Spain "had no such good fortune and was a country where the untrammelled efforts of Catholicism were displayed".
-Stephen King has also called it the "the last and greatest novel of the Gothic era."
+Stephen King has also called it "the last and greatest novel of the Gothic era."